-All text strings contained in content pack flows and operations are shown in the current Studio locale.
+All the text strings contained in content pack flows and operations are shown in the current Studio locale.

-The localization files are saved with the name cp\<locale>.{<region>.}properties.
+The localization files are saved with the name cp<locale>{<region>}.properties.
 The region parameter is optional.

-For example, the default content pack properties file is named cp.properties, and the Chinese file is named cp\zh\CN.properties.
+- The default content pack properties file is named cp.properties - The French file is named cp_fr.properties - The Chinese file is named cp_zh_CN.properties